It’s become fashionable in certain circles to assert that video is changing everything when it comes to education.

 Teachers have been assigning readings as homework and dedicating class time to discussing the previous night’s pages since Gutenberg.

-Using video merely expands the realm of what can be presented prior to class.
+Using video merely expands the realm and depth of what can be presented prior to class.
 Lab demonstrations, step-by-step tutorials, and tours of remote locations are just a few of the new options for the traditional pre-reading assignment.

 There may be no older form of instruction than learning through imitation, a pedagogy we now call role-play exercises or student presentations.

 Using video adds value to those activities simply by making it possible to capture and review them.
-This enables students to watch and learn from their own performances, and to review best practices from fellow classmates.
+This enables students to watch and learn from their own performances and to review best practices from fellow classmates.
 It also offers teachers the opportunity to repeat these activities much, much more often.

 For teachers, video isn’t changing the classroom — it’s preserving and enhancing it.
 Where video is in place, instructors are extending their lesson materials, making it possible for students to rewind, replay, and take ownership of their learning experiences.